Stone Types & exciting landscape uses

 The stones you will have at your disposal will vary depending on where you live.
-Limestone, slate, sandstone, cobbles, and flagstone are among the most common stone types used in landscaping.
+Limestone, slate, sandstone, cobblestone, and flagstone are among the most common stone types used in landscaping.
 Each rock has its best applications in landscaping so let’s cover a few and get some ideas for your landscaping project.

 These are a classic stone with simple rounded lines that that are very popular choice for walkways.
 If you have seen older cobblestone roads, then you know the image they create.
 They have a rugged elegance that is great for creating pathways through gardens or lawns, and they are simple to use.

 This is a trendy stone choice for landscaping.
 With it’s flat, level surface slate is often used to create retaining walls, or stepping-stones for an elegant pathway.
 Their flat designs make it easy to stack flagstones one atop the other to form a solid vertical structure without the need for cement or mortar.